Meta-Drive-Lab/Cog_Dec_Mak/README.md

 After tesing, standard evaluation metrics relevant to our paper such as the cummulated harm from 2000 benchmark scenarios can be seen within the results (`results/eval/harm.json`).

+## Extensions

+We have added two additional modules to extend the original framework:

+### 🔁 Active_Inference

+This folder contains our implementation of **Active Inference-based decision-making**.
+It integrates free energy minimization as part of the trajectory evaluation process, enabling behavior that is more consistent with predictive coding and cognitive control principles.

+### 🧭 visualize_tool

+This folder provides **custom visualization tools** for inspecting trajectory planning results, including plots and risk distribution across timesteps.
+It helps better understand and analyze the internal planning logic.